Copyright notices, signs, forms

 Equipment able to create print reproductions

-The print reproductions notice of the Copyright Act (DOCX 17.5 KB) is to be displayed on or near any University photocopiers, scanners, PCs and any other equipment that has print copying facilities.
+The print reproductions notice of the Copyright Act is to be displayed on or near any University photocopiers, scanners, PCs and any other equipment that has print copying facilities.
 This includes the ability to create electronic reproductions (digitisation).

 Equipment able to create audio-visual reproductions

-The audio-visual reproduction notice of the Copyright Act (DOCX 17.4 KB) is to be displayed on or near any University equipment that has the ability to reproduce audio-visual material.
+The audio-visual reproduction notice of the Copyright Act is to be displayed on or near any University equipment that has the ability to reproduce audio-visual material.
 This includes videocassette recorders (VCRs), cassette players or personal computers (PCs).
 This includes the ability to create electronic reproductions (digitisation).

-Where university equipment has the ability to copy both print and audiovisual material, such as PCs able to download images, text films and recorded music, it is necessary to display the following notice (DOCX 17.9 KB) on or near each workstation.
+Where university equipment has the ability to copy both print and audiovisual material, such as PCs able to download images, text films and recorded music, it is necessary to display the notice about the reproduction of works and the copying of published editions and audio-visual items on or near each workstation.
 It is not necessary to have a notice per machine as long as the notices are visible from each machine.

 Notice must be at least 297 millimetres long and 210 millimetres wide ie. A4